-I am continually shocked, yes struck down dumbfounded, at the amount of dancers who don’t record their trainings.
+I am continually shocked, yes struck down dumbfounded, at the number of dancers who don’t record their training.

 … if the answer is no (or not consistently), this is where we begin…

 LISTEN UP: Recording yourself and watching your footage BEFORE YOU SLEEP, EVERY TRAINING is KEY to faster progression and perfecting your form!

 When you record your training and watch your movement as soon as possible post-training you help to strengthen body memory.
 That is our bodies are capable of storing memories of an event within our bodies, not just within our brains.
 New movements are like short-term memory – they elude us quickly but with repetition, we can tweak and perfect these movements while adding them to our long-term repertoire.

 Imagine if every time you drove a car you drove differently; from the passenger seat, the back seat, the opposite side of the road, backward… you would, overall, get better at driving yes but accidents would happen more often and few people would truly perfect the skill of driving an automobile.

 The repetition of life is what we build our skills upon and bad habits can creep in quickly and often without notice.